ploomber/projects/README.md

 ## How to read the examples

-Each example contains a `README.md` file with more information, and a `README.ipynb` file which has the same contents as the `.md` file but in a Jupyter notebook format and with the output from each cell.
+Each example contains a `README.md` file with more information, and a `README.ipynb` file, which has the same contents as the `.md` file but in a Jupyter notebook format and with the output from each cell.

 ## Index